kokoko3k/koko-aio-slang/docs-ng.md

             The previous effect staggers scanlines at "triad width interval", but here you can alter that interval.
             Setting an interval of 1.0 can be used to hide moire patterns.
-        Deconvergence Y: R,G,B phosphor"
-            This emulates Y deconvergence on phosphor level rather than on image level as seen in the previous deconvergence section.
-            Emulating deconvergence here is good because phosphors will be able to brighten the dark gap left by scanlines.
         Dedot mask between scanlines
             When using Horizontal masks, you mai notice a disturbing dot pattern left between high scanlines, that's the residual of horizontal mask.
             Use this parameter to clear it and use it only if needed or it would have counter-effects.
-            Also, mutating dots to straight lines would make moiree more visible when using curvature.
+            Also, mutating dots to straight lines would make moire more visible when using curvature.

     Horizontal mask (rgb subpixel mask strength)